 The WCC Drug and Alcohol Policy and Prevention Program prohibits the manufacture, distribution, dispensation, sale, possession, and/or use of alcohol, drugs, controlled substances, banned substances, and/or illegal substances on college premises or as a part of any of its activities.
 Equally, being under the influence or intoxicated on alcohol, drugs, controlled substances, and/or illegal substances is prohibited on college premises or as part of any of its activities.
 Violation of this policy may result in consequences such as, but not limited to, a counseling assessment, required treatment, probation, dismissal, suspension, or expulsion from the college.
 In addition, the illegal use of drugs and alcohol constitutes a serious crime under federal, state, and local laws.
 Convictions may result in imprisonment, fines, and/or mandatory community service.
 More specific consequences are outlined in the “Legal Consequences” section of the college policy.

-Federal regulations also require WCC to send a separate notice to inform students how drug-related offenses may impact your eligibility for receiving federal student financial aid, including Pell grants, work-study pay, and loans.
+Federal regulations also require WCC to send a separate notice to inform students how drug-related offenses may impact your eligibility for receiving federal student financial aid, including Pell grants and work-study pay.
 According to federal regulations, if you are convicted of a drug related offense while receiving aid, you will face the following restrictions:

 - For possession of illegal drugs, you will be ineligible for financial aid for one year for first offense, two years for second offense, and indefinitely for third offense from the date of conviction.